-On my latest track titled, “Romania” (Link Here) I didn’t use any compression at all, with the exception of a multipressor on the final Master track.
+In one of my tracks on SoundCloud titled, “Romania” I didn’t use any compression at all, with the exception of a multipressor on the final Master track.
 You can check it out here:

 I tried putting a regular compressor on it like I normally do, but it sounded terrible so I just left it off.
 A multipressor essentially separates the signals into 3-5 different signal frequencies and compresses each one individually.

 A regular compressor compresses the entire file as one signal.